-Initially, we start our experiments using an Inceptionv3 module to capture the spatial features of the original images without the weighted temporal fusion module.
-This helps us understand the critical and influential effect of the Weighted Temporal Fusion module.
-Training the model using a basic backbone with RoiAlign, fully connected, batchnormalization, and dropout layers resulted in 61.34% accuracy for the Okutama dataset.
+Initially, we start our experiments using an Inception-v3 module [36] to capture the spatial features of the original images without the weighted temporal attention module.
+This helps us understand the critical and influential effect of the Weighted Temporal Attention module.
+Training the model using a basic backbone with RoiAlign, fully connected, batch-normalization, and dropout layers resulted in 61.34% accuracy for the Okutama dataset.
 This alone can be seen as outperforming the previous state-of-the-art values achieved using different backbones.
-To further improve the outcome, the proposed Weighted Temporal Fusion module is added, and the backbone is fed with "fused" frames instead of original ones, resulting in an overall accuracy of 72.76%, marking an increase of 11.42% from the basenet architecture and 25.26% from the previous state of the art.
+To further improve the outcome, the proposed Weighted Temporal Attention module is added, and the backbone is fed with "fused" frames instead of original ones, resulting in an overall accuracy of 72.76%, marking an increase of 11.42% from the basenet architecture and 25.26% from the previous state of the art.
 Using the optical flow backdrop, the network can specifically focus on the region where the action is taking place, and disregard the background which may contain noise.